When inspecting general consumer goods (except food), most companies classify defects and checkpoints in these 4 categories:

 - Form – Form is the physical characteristics of the product.
 It includes things like shape, weight, color, material, etc. For example, you might describe a screw that will be used in your product as ‘SCREW, PAN HEAD, M3 x 0.5, 2mm Long, 316 SS.’

-- Fit – refers to the ability for the part to interconnect, mate with, join, or link to another part or an assembly.
+- Fit – refers to the ability of the part to interconnect, mate with, join, or link to another part or an assembly.
 If a part requires “fit”, it usually refers to having tight tolerances in order to match up to other parts or assembly.

 - Function – refers to the action or actions that a part is designed to perform.
 In our example, the screw is intended to hold other parts of the product together.